NarayanPKulkarni/E-VotingSystem/README.md

 # E-VotingSystem
-A web application for online voting system.
+Source code of a web application for online voting system.